 Blue lasers in Meltio’s additive solutions: A new era for metal additive manufacturing

 Meltio is advancing metal additive manufacturing with its innovative blue laser technology.
 By integrating blue lasers at a 450 nm wavelength, Meltio systems achieve enhanced energy absorption across a broad spectrum of metal materials, opening up new possibilities for metal 3D printing.
-The two systems featuring blue laser technology are the Meltio M600 and the newly upgraded Meltio Engine Blue.
+The two systems featuring blue laser technology are the Meltio M600 and the newly upgraded Meltio Engine Blue, equipped with the Meltio Engine Integration kit for Vertical Machining Centers and for Industrial Robots.

 In Wire-Directed Energy Deposition (DED), high-power lasers melt and deposit metal wire as filler material.
 Meltio’s blue lasers are optimized for metal absorption, offering distinct advantages over traditional infrared lasers: